westonlit/nameparts/README.md

 ## License

-nameparts is released under the BSD license.
+nameparts is released under the FreeBSD license.